adamdaniel

 The bricks are cracking open,

-The mortar is decayed,
+And the mortar is decayed,

 The world is wan with death begun,